quadrama/quadrama.github.io/_posts/2018-12-07-detect-protagonists.en.md

 install_github("quadrama/DramaAnalysis", build_vignettes = TRUE)
 ```

-Next, we install the GerDraCor data from the QuaDramA repositories like:
+Next, we install the GerDraCor data from the QuaDramA repositories like
+this:

 ```R
 library(DramaAnalysis)